 First Things First: I’m not going to dig into the controversy that surrounded The Hunt when it was originally announced.
 All I will say on the matter is that, in my opinion, the flack it got (which ended up delaying its release by half a year) was unwarranted for the most part, and people shouldn’t condemn a movie before they’ve actually seen it.

 Second Things Second: I’m glad that The Hunt employs the South Park style of humor, meaning everyone is fair game.
-Even though one of the two “teams” in the film are clearly the villains, and the biggest laughs are at their expense, the movie doesn’t take a stance as much as comedically point out that each side of the political divide has members who go way too far.
+Even though one of the two “teams” is clearly the villainous faction of The Hunt, and the biggest laughs are at their expense, the movie doesn’t take a stance as much as comedically point out that each side of the political divide has members who go way too far.

 Brief thoughts: I’m even going to keep my brief thoughts brief…er because I truly believe that the best way to approach The Hunt is to go in like Jon Snow (knowing nothing).